endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 ## The Dutch Know Beer

-The Netherlands has a long standing beer history [http://www.europeanbeerguide.net/hollbrw1.htm & http://www.europeanbeerguide.net/hollbrw2.htm] and the only non-Belgian Trappist brewery, La Trappe [http://www.latrappetrappist.com/en/], to prove it.
+The Netherlands has a <a href="http://www.europeanbeerguide.net/hollbrw1.htm" target="_blank">long standing beer history</a> and the only non-Belgian Trappist brewery, <a href="http://www.latrappetrappist.com/en/" target="_blank">La Trappe</a>, to prove it.
 Beer culture in Holland manifests itself in many ways.
-From the beheometh Heineken [http://www.heineken.com/], to the  aforementioned Trappist brewery, and the ever burgeoning microbrew scene [http://www.iamsterdam.com/en/visiting/what-to-do/eating-and-drinking/bars-and-cafes/beer-sampling-in-amsterdam/best-craft-and-speciality-beer-bars] in between, beer is to be found at most getogethers, festivals, and celebrations, as well as fine and low restaurants alike.
+From the beheometh <a href="http://www.heineken.com/" target="_blank">Heineken</a>, to the  aforementioned Trappist brewery, and the ever <a href="http://www.iamsterdam.com/en/visiting/what-to-do/eating-and-drinking/bars-and-cafes/beer-sampling-in-amsterdam/best-craft-and-speciality-beer-bars" target="_blank">burgeoning microbrew scene</a> in between.
+Beer is to be found at most getogethers, festivals, and celebrations, as well as fine and low restaurants alike.
 Below I present some of my findings and explorations in this beer haven of a nation.
 I hope this sample entices you to grab a Dutch brew the next time you're offered the chance.

 ## Reuz Stout